pywharf/private-pypi/README.md

 Index file is used to track all published packages in a specific time:

 * *Remote index file*: the index file sotred in the backend.
 By design, this file is only updated by a standalone `update index` service and will not be updated by the `private-pypi` server.
-* *Local index file*: the index file synchronized by the `private-pypi` server from the remote index file.
+* *Local index file*: the index file synchronized from the remote index file by the `private-pypi` server

 To update the remote index file, use the command `private_pypi update_index`: